github/maintainermonth/README.md

 - Convening tool-specific maintainer summits
 - Pledging to to donate to support Open Source

 And next - enjoy!
-See the list below to plan your week.
+See the list below to plan your month.

 # Maintainer Month Activities 2022